‘Sharing the Eid Smile’

 When is it compulsory?

 - From the Subh Sadiq- Early dawn of Eid day, that is the beginning time of Fajr Salah because that is when Eid Day Begins

 - If someone is sending it elsewhere then it is better to give it a little earlier so it reaches the needy by Eid Day

 How much is compulsory?

 -One Sa’ of barely or dates that is approximately 3.5kg, or

 -Half Sa’ Of wheat which is approximately 1.75kg

 -Speak to your Local Imam and Masjid for the amount in your locality.

-Note: The reason for different prices is due to the type of product (barley or date as prescribed in hadeeth) and the different market prices and the conversion methods used from classical measuring scales and containers to modern measurements.
+Note: The reason for different prices is due to the type of product (barley or dates as prescribed in hadeeth), the different market prices and the conversion methods used from classical measuring scales and containers to modern measurements.